 When you are looking for a trial lawyer in Southern California, you may have difficulty choosing among practicing attorneys.
 The experienced California homicide attorney team at The Law Offices of Bruce M. Margolin, Esq. should be able to put your questions to rest.

 The law firm has represented clients in high-stakes cases throughout the state of California.
-Among the types of homicide cases for which the law firm can provide legal representation in vehicular manslaughter, murders that were committed during robberies and premeditated murders.
+There are several types of homicide related offenses for which the law firm and associates can provide legal representation; for example vehicular manslaughter, murders that were committed during robberies, etc.